Karan9861/Bank-Telemarketing-Data-Analysis/README.md

    - Support Vector Machine
    - Vote Classifier

-4. **Identifying the Best Model:** After evaluating the models, the Random Forest Classifier emerged as the top performer after careful SMOTE sampling and data normalization steps during the feature enginerring.
-It exhibited an impressive accuracy of 90% and the highest F1 score of 57, outperforming other algorithms.
+4. **Identifying the Best Model:** Upon thorough evaluation of the models, the Random Forest Classifier emerged as the leading performer.
+This result was achieved through meticulous application of SMOTE sampling and data normalization during the feature engineering process.
+The classifier demonstrated an outstanding accuracy rate of 90% and secured the highest F1 score of 57, surpassing the performance of other algorithms in the comparison.

 5. **Unsupervised Learning Methods:** We delved into unsupervised learning techniques to uncover hidden patterns:
    - Principal Component Analysis (PCA)